About Flaxseed or Alsi:

 13. Good for Skin and Hair:

-Alsi or flaxseed oil is good for skin glow and hair strength.
-Apply flaxseed oil on your face and leave it on for 10 minutes; it works like a natural cleanser.
+Flax seed oil is good for skin glow and hair strength.
+Apply flax seed oil on your face and leave it on for 10 minutes; it works like a natural cleanser.
 Then wash it off with lukewarm water.
-After that, rub slices of cucumber on your face for moisturising it.
-Massaging with flaxseed oil also keeps the wrinkle away.
+After that, rub slices of cucumber on your face for moisturizing it.
+By giving massage with flax seed oil, you can keep the wrinkle away.

-Likewise, flaxseed or alsi improves the lustre and shine of hair because flax seed is rich in minerals and vitamins especially, Vitamin E which is a super food for hair.
+Likewise, alsi improves the luster and shine of hair because it is rich in minerals and vitamins especially, Vitamin E which is a super food for hair.